High-brow pet insurer launches breakaway, “fluff-free,” low-cost product; first of several launches in Trupanion’s 60-month plan

 Beyond the payout ceilings, though, PHI embraces the art of streamlining or “fluff-free” policy design.
 PHI policies are “time-limited,” meaning anything that happens to a dog that results in a covered claim during one year will not be covered in the following year.
 Instead, it will be considered pre-existing under the policy terms.
 In other words, if a dog is diagnosed with cancer in the eleventh month of a policy year, it would be covered during that month, but it would be considered a non-covered pre-existing condition in the following year, even though the policy would be “renewed.”

-American insurance regulators representing about two-dozen states who are part of a task force within the National Association of Insurance Commissioners (NAIC) called the Pet Insurance Working Group whose mission it is to draft America’s first pet insurance model law.
-During a virtual meeting on April 29, Mr. McKenney argued for a proposal to require insurance companies that offer one-year policies to issue a formal notice to consumers that current coverage will not continue.
+American insurance regulators representing about two-dozen states who are part of a task force within the National Association of Insurance Commissioners (NAIC) called the Pet Insurance Working Group, whose mission is to draft America’s first pet insurance model law, raised strong objections to legislation that does not block this kind of policy or at least require insurance companies to issue “non-renewals:” During a virtual meeting on April 29, regulator Michael McKenney of Pennsylvania argued for a proposal to require insurance companies that offer one-year policies to issue a formal notice to consumers that current coverage will not continue.

-But why the total absence of Trupanion as well as his name from marketing materials?
-Rawlings had a cogent response which took him all of about 1/8 of a second to volley back:
+Why the total absence of Trupanion as well as the founder’s name from marketing materials?
+Rawlings had an equally cogent response:

 However, the irony will not soon be lost on shareholders or veterinarians that Rawlings is launching a less-than-comprehensive insurance product without his name on the press release.
 Or that the “fluff-free” description promoting the new policy implies that Trupanion’s core product is “fluff.”